skrunsky/Personal-Website/README.md

 ## Changelog

 ### v1.0
-- Initial release of the website with basic functionality
+- Initial release of the website with basic functionality.

 ## Author
 Sigurd Koldste